Overview of Accelerated Math Instructional Practice

-To open Accelerated Math Instructional Practice, select Instructional Practice on the Home page in the Renaissance Flow section.
+To open Accelerated Math Instructional Practice, select the tile shown below.

 Teachers typically use Accelerated Math Instructional Practice as described below.
 These steps are just an overview; for detailed instructions, see the links in the steps or the Related Topics links.

 - Have your students take the Star Math test.
 The scores from the test will help you choose the skills and subskills to work on.

 - In Accelerated Math Instructional Practice, teachers select Plan Assignments and choose the class or group, students, and time period to work with.
 For detailed instructions on how to plan and create assignments, see Planning Assignments.